Rasel120/How-to-use-github-or-git-bsah/README.md

 git push origin master- It establishes a connection with a remote repository and upload your source code or files to GitHub

+git help- Its given all help command

+git --version- For check gitbash current version
 ```